Hildebrand Law, P.C. mobile logo

 For example, if Ms. Stevens had worked and helped to buy the properties, she might have evidence of an independent contract.
 However, the Court found that all Ms. Stevens did was perform the services usually performed by a wife.
 Because of that, the Court could not grant her any alternative relief.
 The Court affirmed the trial court’s judgment.

 If you need information about contract law applied to a cohabitating couple in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.